ethanahlquist/AssassinScript/README.md

 In this game, every person is given the name of a person they have to "hunt".

-The issue is that everyone wants to play; however, we needed someone to be a moderator, to hand out targets (without meeting in-person).
+Everyone wants to play, but we needed someone to moderate; to hand out targets.

 The solution I came up with was to create a script to email all the members of the game their randomly selected targets.
+So no one needs to know every person's target.

 # Usage